cozyGarage/resume_engine/ROADMAP.md

 When released.

+## Bun migration plan (RFC)

+This RFC-style plan documents the concrete steps, milestones, risks, and acceptance criteria for migrating the repository's developer and CI tooling to Bun, and for incrementally removing Grunt.

+Scope
+- Replace test/lint/build developer workflows that currently run via Grunt with Bun-friendly scripts and CI jobs.
+Maintain runtime compatibility for end users (do not change CLI semantics in this phase).

+Goals & success criteria
+- Developer `bun install` + `bunx` flows reproduce test runs locally.
+- CI jobs run deterministic tests with `HMR_NOW=2018-01-01` and pass.
+- At least one CI job exercises PDF generation with `wkhtmltopdf` installed.
+- A migration branch is merged with tests and docs updated; Grunt is deprecated and removable in a follow-up cleanup PR.

+Milestones
+1. Prototype and get tests green under Bun (COMPLETE).
+2. Add CI workflows that use Bun and exercise PDFs in a separate job (COMPLETE).
+3. Add Bun-native npm scripts to `package.json` for clean, lint, and test flows (IN-PROGRESS).
+4. Convert project contributors' documented dev workflow in `README.md` to describe Bun steps (COMPLETE).
+5. Run dependency audit and pin ESM-only packages or provide wrappers for compatibility (PENDING).
+6. Replace Grunt usage in repo (e.g., in `package.json` scripts and CI) and remove the Grunt devDependency in a follow-up PR (POST-MIGRATION).

+Detailed task list
+- Implement `scripts/test` npm script that runs, in order:
+    1. clean (remove sandbox temp directories)
+    2. lint (eslint via bunx)
+    3. test (mocha via bunx with `HMR_NOW` pinned)

+- Replace `package.json`'s `test` script to call the new script once tested.

+- Update `.github/workflows/bun.yml` to call the new `test` script instead of `bunx grunt test` and simplify the workflow by removing Grunt install.

+- Run tests locally using `bun run test:ci` and `bun run test:bun:direct` to validate parity.

+Risks & mitigations
+- ESM-only dependencies causing runtime errors under Bun.
+Mitigation: audit and pin or replace, and add shims where necessary.
+- PDF engines vary across platforms.
+Mitigation: keep PDF test in a separate CI job that installs a known-good engine (`wkhtmltopdf`) on ubuntu-latest.
+- Subtle behavioral differences between runtimes (node vs bun).
+Mitigation: keep code changes minimal, prefer environment-variable shims (e.g., `HMR_NOW`) and add tests to catch regressions.

+Acceptance criteria for removing Grunt
+1. All tests pass when run via the new Bun-native script locally.
+2. CI green on `main` for the Bun workflow that calls the new script.
+3. A PR that removes Grunt files and devDependency is merged with review and no functional regressions.

+Follow-up work
+- Consider migrating HTML→PDF generation to Puppeteer for better rendering, or to a JSON→PDF approach (pdfmake/react-pdf) for programmatic PDFs — this is an orthogonal feature workstream and should be planned separately.

 ### Migration: JSON → PDF (post-migration)

 After the Bun migration and an initial refactor phase, plan a targeted